tagohd/mono/Characters/Luke's Noble Steed.md

 [[The Dragon|Edna]] is in love with her, but she can't reciprocate because she's a horse.

 %%
-Sudosays:: Answered an unanswered question.
+sudoMinor:: Answered an unanswered question.
+(Who owns Pauline?)
 #minorChange #unseenByLun
 %%